gsarig/slimage/README.md

 == Installation ==

+1. Install jpegoptim and optipng on your server.
+2. Make sure that shell_exec() is active on your php.ini (it usually is).
-1. Upload the Slimage plugin to your WordPress plugins directory and activate it.
+3. Upload the Slimage plugin to your WordPress plugins directory and activate it.
-2. Go to Settings / Media and set your preferred options under "Compress images with Slimage"
+4. Go to Settings / Media and check the "Enable Slimage" under "Compress images with Slimage".
+If jpegoptim and optipng are installed on a custom path on your server, set that path under "Server path for jpegoptim & optipng".

 == Frequently Asked Questions ==